centrally-controlled-robot-swarm/central-computer/README.md

 ## Optimizations
 Several optimizations could be made to benefit the performance of the system.
 Some of these optimizations include:
 - Rewriting Python programs in C++
+- Regenerate a global plan at set intervals
+- Calibrate with charuco markers